Module manager: Dr Emma Cochrane

 2. Record experimental details and present results in a clear, concise and accurate manner.

-3. Perform simple mathematical manipulations of data by hand or using software such as MS Excel or Origin, including analysis of uncertainties.
+3. Perform simple mathematical manipulations of data by hand, or using software such as MS Excel, including analysis of uncertainties.

 4. Critically analyse results and formulate a conclusion.